When it comes to sleep, it's not just about quantity (the 7 to 8 hours that experts say you need). Quality counts, too.

 Before turning in, try these tips to unwind:

-- Reading (but not on an electronic device because the light can make it hard to get sleepy)
+- Read (but not on an electronic device, because the light can make it hard to get sleepy).

-Also, try keeping a "worry journal."
-You can ease stress if you write down your concerns or tomorrow's action items before calling it a night.
+- Write in a "worry journal."
+You may ease stress if you jot down your concerns or tomorrow's action items before calling it a night.

-Once a year, swap out your pillows.
+- Swap out your pillows.
+Do this once a year.
 Choose a thick one if you're a side sleeper, a flatter one if you like to doze on your belly.